 The Importance of Self-Care for Caregivers

-When you are the caregiver for a loved one without support or community programs, it may be challenging and can often be overwhelming.
+It may be challenging and overwhelming when you are the caregiver for a loved one without support or community programs.

 As a caregiver, you are doing the best you can, and it is essential to ensure that your mental and physical self is also in good standing.